strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 #### The work undertaken

-The project I worked on was the MQTT-Kafka Bridge, which is a bridge that allows you to produce messages to Kafka topics using MQTT protocol.
+The project I worked on was the MQTT-Kafka Bridge, which is a bridge that allows you to produce messages to Kafka topics using the MQTT protocol.
 As I said before, I had to improve my solution, which could have been more manageable with many unnecessary components.
 Still, with the guidance of mentors, I could break down the task into manageable components.
 The mentors' feedback and code reviews were instrumental in refining my work and aligning it with Strimzi’s high standards.